eduardotaveiga/Data-Science---Marketing-analysis/README.md

 **Model selection:** precision-recall curve, threshold selection based on expected value structure.
 **Model predictions:** understanding model predictions with SHAP values.

+## Results

+Check out the final report! *work in progress*

+But, if you want more code detailed information, see the jupyter notebooks or the following google colab notebooks:

 ---
 ## License